ibm-cloud-docs/cloud-databases/reference-key-protect.md

 8. In the **Target service instance** menu, select the service instance to authorize.
 9. Enable the **Reader** role.
 10. Click **Authorize**.

+## Using the Key Protect Key

+Once you have granted your {{site.data.keyword.databases-for}} deployments permission to use your keys, you supply the [key name or CRN](/docs/services/key-protect?topic=key-protect-view-keys) when provisioning a deployment.
+The deployment uses your encryption key to encrypt your data.

+If provisioning a deployment through the CLI or API, the key protect key needs to be identified by its full CRN, not just its ID.
+A key protect CRN is in the format `crn:v1:<...>:key:<id>`.
+{. tip}

 ## Removing keys and deleting your data